GxAniket/JavaScript-learing/README.md

 # 13 Days of JavaScript 🚀

-📚 This repository contains my 13-day JavaScript learning & revision journey based on **Shradha Khapra's JavaScript Full Course** from **Apna College**.
+📚 This repository contains my 13-day JavaScript learning & revision journey based on JavaScript Full Course.

 Although I had prior experience with JavaScript, I decided to **relearn it from scratch** to fix common mistakes, strengthen fundamentals, and build confidence through hands-on projects.